apache/ozone/.github/ci.md

 - [build-branch](https://github.com/apache/ozone/actions/workflows/chaos.yml)
 - [pr-check](https://github.com/apache/ozone/actions/workflows/pr.yml)

-Note the the deprecated [build-branch](https://github.com/apache/ozone/actions/workflows/chaos.yml) has the same name as the current [build-branch](https://github.com/apache/ozone/actions/workflows/post-commit.yml), (but can be distinguished by the URL.
+Note the the deprecated [build-branch](https://github.com/apache/ozone/actions/workflows/chaos.yml) has the same name as the current [build-branch](https://github.com/apache/ozone/actions/workflows/post-commit.yml), (but can be distinguished by the URL.)

+## Tips

+- When a master build fails, it's artifacts are stored (here)[https://elek.github.io/ozone-build-results/].
+- To trigger rerunning the tests push a commit like this to your PR: ```git commit --allow-empty -m 'trigger new CI check'```
+- [This wiki](https://cwiki.apache.org/confluence/display/OZONE/Running+Ozone+Smoke+Tests+and+Unit+Tests) contains tips on running tests locally.
+- [This wiki](https://cwiki.apache.org/confluence/display/OZONE/Github+Actions+tips+and+tricks) contains tips on interacting with the CI system, such as "Executing one test multiple times", or ssh'ing in to the vm running the tests while they workflow is running.